cdfoundation/cdf-landscape/README.md

 1. When multiple variants exist, use stacked (not horizontal) logos.
 For example, we use the second column (stacked), not the first (horizontal), of CDF project [logos](https://github.com/cdfoundation/artwork).
 1. Don't use reversed logos (i.e., with a non-white, non-transparent background color).
 If you only have a reversed logo, create an issue with it attached and we'll produce a non-reversed version for you.
 1. Logos must include the company, product or project name in English.
 It's fine to also include words from another language.
 If you don't have a version of your logo with the name in it, please open an issue and we'll create one for you (and please specify the font).
 1. Match the item name to the English words in the logos.
 So an Acme Rocket logo that shows "Rocket" should have product name "Rocket", while if the logo shows "Acme Rocket", the product name should be "Acme Rocket".
-Otherwise, logos looks out of place when you sort alphabetically.
+Otherwise, logos look out of place when you sort alphabetically.
 1. Google images is often the best way to find a good version of the logo (but ensure it's the up-to-date version).
 Search for [grpc logo filetype:svg](https://www.google.com/search?q=grpc+logo&tbs=ift:svg,imgo:1&tbm=isch) but substitute your project or product name for grpc.
 1. You can either upload an SVG to the `hosted_logos` directory or put a URL as the value, and it will be fetched.